-Azure MySQL claims to provide a fully-managed, enterprise-ready MySQL experience based on older versions of MySQL Community.
-Let's see how the two stack up against each other.
+Azure MySQL claims to provide a fully-managed, enterprise-ready MySQL experience while hosting MySQL Community.
+Let's see how Azure's hosting service stacks up against MySQL 8.0 Enterprise.

 On the other hand, Microsoft's offering is the open-source Community edition of MySQL, which is freely downloaded to the general public.
 It's essentially a co-opt of an open-source product by a hosting company - not an uncommon practice in today's cloud ecosystem (or before that, even), but as we've detailed in this website, there are some pretty stark feature gaps between the product editions, gaps that Microsoft does little to nothing to fill.

 Microsoft gives you the options you would expect from a hosting company - SSL connectivity, a network firewall, and their Advanced Threat Protection which is currently under public preview (not GA).
 This product monitors for events such as connection events from unusual locations, brute force attacks, and access from unusual apps or users, and reports these events to the Azure Security Center for further remediation by whoever is in charge of such things.

 In a MySQL Enterprise installation, you get all of these (except the Azure Security Center integration) and other features explained here such as:

 - keyring encryption

 - MySQL Enterprise Firewall, which lets you restrict the SQL commands used against your database

 - data masking and de-identification